-Represents the total USD value of all the assets contributed to a specific Bullish Liquidity Pool.
+Represents the total USD value of all the assets contributed by a specific AMM Instruction.

 An individual purchase/sale on an exchange.

-A place where customers store their digital assets.
+A place where customers store their digital assets off-exchange.

 Credential management standard for password-less authentication.
 It is generally perceived as being more secure than passwords.